Karim-tari/RFC/proposals/181029-overview.md

 ## The second layer

 They key properties of the digital assets network are speed and scalability, without compromising on security.
-Here, we can definitely compromise on decentralisation, for example.
+Here, we can definitely sacrifice decentralisation, for example.
 In fact, in many ways it's desirable, since the vast majority of assets (and their issuers) don't need or want _the entire network_ to validate every state change in their asset contracts.